 3. The Mixed Pathway

 Save where urgency makes it impossible, for all cases on the Personal Welfare Pathway, the court will make a number of initial directions on issue on the papers (i.e. without a hearing).
 These are set out at paragraph 4.4 of the Case Management Pilot Practice Direction, and are directed, in particular, in ensuring an effective use of Case Management Conference to be listed no later than 28 days after issue.
 A likely order to be made upon issue to be found ### here (and an order staying matters because the application is incomplete to be found ### here).

 The court will also be likely upon listing also to make an order under the Transparency Pilot, providing for all hearings to take place in the case in public subject to suitable restrictions to prevent the publication of the names of the P and other relevant individuals.
-The likely transparency order that the court will make is to be found here, and if any alternative order is to be sought (in particular if there are factors which mean that the case should take place in private), it is important to apply for such an order as soon as possible, with evidence in support.
+The likely transparency order that the court will make is to be found here, (and an unofficial Word version can be found here).
+If any alternative order is to be sought (in particular if there are factors which mean that the case should take place in private), it is important to apply for such an order as soon as possible, with evidence in support.

 A precedent order prepared by the judiciary for a Case Management Conference is provided ### here.
 A fuller version, including a range of additional directions prepared by the authors, is provided here.

 At the Case Management Conference, the court will list a Final Management Hearing.
 A precedent order to be made at a Final Management Hearing is provided ### here, and a fuller version prepared by the authors including a witness template is provided here.